A Cockpit Production

 Followed by an open discussion, in the comfortable Cockpit bar or upstairs in Studio 1.

 With Peter Marinker – Director, Bookshop Theatre

-Please note: Mapping Beckett will often be in Studio 1.
+Please note: Readings will often be in Studio 1.
 Access is via a broad spiral staircase and is not wheelchair accessible or suitable for people who have difficulty with stairs.